WTVJ: Attempted sale to Lorimar

 In the June 7, 1986, edition of The Palm Beach Post, TV critic Bob Michals reported on rumors of a possible affiliation swap between WPEC (channel 12), West Palm Beach's ABC affiliate, and WTVX (channel 34), a UHF station and CBS affiliate based in Fort Pierce.
 WTVX had gone on the air in 1966 and initially primarily covered the Treasure Coast area.
 WTVJ continued to be the CBS affiliate of record for the Palm Beaches for more than a decade after channel 34 signed on; channel 4 could be seen clearly on cable systems in Palm Beach County despite its weak signal.
 When WTVJ opened a news bureau in Palm Beach County in 1970, that area represented 12.4 percent of its audience.
 At one time, it outrated WPEC before the station improved and lost the distinction of being, per Alan Jenkins of The Palm Beach Post, an "embarrassing No. 3 in a two-station market".
 In 1980, WTVX built a new transmitting facility further south.
 Its signal covered Palm Beach County for the first time, and the county's cable systems added WTVX to their lineups.
 WTVX general manager Lynwood Wright asserted no one from either network had been in contact with him, while Michals expressed puzzlement over CBS wanting to risk hurting WTVJ's ratings by having WPEC join the network, saying, "[T]he only question I have with the swap is why?"

 On October 22, 1986, Lorimar-Telepictures asked to exclude WTVJ from the deal, which KKR agreed to.
-This was initially attributed to Lorimar having issues financing the deal, a weak advertising climate in Miami, and reduced cash flow estimates for WTVJ that would have made it impossible to cover interest serviced on $2 billion in high-yield bonds raised by Adelson.
+This was initially attributed to Lorimar having issues financing the deal, a weak advertising climate in Miami, and reduced cash flow estimates for WTVJ that would have made it impossible to cover interest serviced on $2 billion in high-yield bonds raised by Lorimar founder Merv Adelson.
 The $405 million price was nearly 21 times WTVJ's cash flow while typical station purchase prices were 10 to 14 times cash flow, causing financial markets to believe Lorimar grossly overpaid.